Hold My Hand (Lady Gaga song): Music video

-The accompanying music video was directed by Joseph Kosinski, director of Top Gun: Maverick, and it was released on May 6, 2022.
-It was partially shot in black and white.
-It pulls imagery from the 1986 Top Gun in nostalgic flashback form – at one point, the music video emotionally notes Tom Cruise as test pilot Maverick with Anthony Edwards' character, Nick "Goose" Bradshaw, holding him after the character tragically dies – as well as theatrical film edits from Top Gun: Maverick.
-The music video embodies Gaga in a theatrical performance, playing a grand piano on a military air-force runway and singing around an airplane hangar.
+The music video for the single was directed by Top Gun: Maverick filmmaker Joseph Kosinski.
+It was released on May 6, 2022, shortly before the film's premier.
+Partially presented in black and white, the video blends nostalgic flashbacks from the 1986 Top Gun theatrical footage from Top Gun: Maverick.
+Featured moments include Tom Cruise as test pilot Maverick repairing his aircraft, riding his motorcycle, and confronting memories of Anthony Edwards' character, Nick "Goose" Bradshaw, holding him after the character tragically dies.
+These film excerpts are intercut with shots of Lady Gaga singing while playing a grand piano on a military runway, and performing the song inside an airplane hangar.